Azure/azure-powershell/src/EventHub/EventHub.Autorest/docs/Remove-AzEventHubNamespace.md

 ```

 ### -ResourceGroupName
-Name of the Resource group within the Azure subscription.
+Name of the resource group within the azure subscription.

 ```yaml
 Type: System.String